1941 Auckland Rugby League season: Hugh McLennan Macdonald

 Ponsonby United reserve grade player Hugh McLennan MacDonald was reported missing during air operations on September 28 and it was later confirmed that he had died on September 29 in the Netherlands.
-He had been born in Fairlie, South Canterbury in 1918 and was educated at Curran Street School and later the Seddon Memorial Technical College in Auckland.
-He was a Sergeant (Wireless Operator/Air Gunner) in the Royal New Zealand Air Force, 99 Squadron.
+He had been born in Fairlie, South Canterbury, in 1918 and was educated at Curran Street School and later the Seddon Memorial Technical College in Auckland.
+He was a sergeant (wireless operator/air gunner) in the Royal New Zealand Air Force, 99 Squadron.
 He had embarked on the Aorangi vessel and trained in Canada at the RCAF, 1 Wireless School in Montreal, Quebec, and then the RCAF, 2 Wireless School in Calgary, Alberta.
 He then moved to England in May 1940.
 His twin brother Ian was also serving in the air force at Ohakea as was another brother Allan at Hobsonville.
 He was buried at Texel (Den Burg) Cemetery, Plot K. Row 4.
 Grave 89.
 He is memorialised at All Saints Church in Ponsonby.

 Gordon Bert Osborne

 Gordon Bert Osborne was killed in action in Tobruk, Western Desert, North Africa on December 1.
-He was a Private in the army and part of the 18 Infantry Battalion.
-He had been educated at Northcote Primary School and played for Northcote and Birkenhead Tigers as a junior and then Ellerslie United later on after living in Onehunga at the time of his enlistment.
+He was a private in the army and part of the 18 Infantry Battalion.
+He had been educated at Northcote Primary School and played for Northcote and Birkenhead Ramblers as a junior and then Ellerslie United later on after living in Onehunga at the time of his enlistment.
 His name is on a memorial at the Onehunga War Memorial Swimming Pool.
 He was married to Alys O. Osborne of Birkenhead, and 22 years of age when he died, and was buried at the Knightsbridge War Cemetery, Acroma, Libya.
 His father was Labour Party M.P.
 Arthur George Osborne, who was the M.P for the Manukau electorate.

 Charles John Brockliss

-On December 24 Charles John Brockliss passed away at the age of 58.
+On December 24 Charles John Brockliss died at the age of 58.
 He played for Newton Rangers from 1908 to 1914 as a foundation member.
 He went on to be a member of the first executive of the Auckland Rugby League from 1915 to 1923 and a vice-president for many years.
 He played for Auckland in 1910 in a match against Nelson and for Auckland again in 1913 in an exhibition match at Pukekohe against the champion North Shore Albions side.